EDM115/drive_uploader/README.md

 ### Configuration
 **There are two Ways for configuring this bot.**
 1. Add values to Environment Variables.
-And add a `ENV` var to Anything to enable it.
+And add a `ENV` var to Anything to enable it
 2. Add values in [config.py](./bot/config.py).
-And make sure that no `ENV` environment variables existing.
+And make sure that no `ENV` environment variables existing

 ### Configuration Values
 - `BOT_TOKEN` - Get it by contacting to [BotFather](https://t.me/botfather)
 - `APP_ID` - Get it by creating app on [my.telegram.org](https://my.telegram.org/apps)
 - `API_HASH` - Get it by creating app on [my.telegram.org](https://my.telegram.org/apps)
-- `SUDO_USERS` - List of Telegram User ID of sudo users, seperated by space.
+- `SUDO_USERS` - List of Telegram User ID of sudo users, seperated by space
-- `DATABASE_URL` - Postgres database url.
+- `DATABASE_URL` - Postgres database url
 - `DOWNLOAD_DIRECTORY` - Custom path for downloads.
 Must end with a forward `/` slash.
 (Default to `./downloads/`)

 ### Deploy